Deciding what to take to uni can be incredibly overwhelming, but don’t worry, My Baggage has you covered. Check out our ULTIMATE checklist below!

 - Alarm clock

-The following items aren’t exactly essentials, but we can almost guarantee that you’ll want to bring them to have in your new room, to give it that touch of home.
+The following items aren’t exactly essentials, but we can almost guarantee that they’ll make you feel more at home in your new room.

 - Photos of family and friends